Not in Amsterdam, but in Rotterdam, the hero Strauss sounds

 Hero in Rotterdam

 No, for a good Strauss you have to be in Rotterdam this week.
 The Rotterdam Philharmonic plays the younger at their New Year’s concert A Hero’s Life (dedicated by Strauss to the Concertgebouw Orchestra, of all places) and may have the good fortune of an excellent solo support act in pianist Daniil Trifonov.
 He makes a character of his part in Beethoven’s First Piano Concerto.
-In the first part he changes from a disinterested person (in the left hand you hear an irritated ‘Let me now’, and an explanatory ‘that’s not why!’) into a suddenly indulgent little boy who actually wants to participate anyway.
+In the first part, he changes from a disinterested person (in the left hand you hear an irritated ‘Let me now’, and an explanatory ‘that’s not why!’) in descending runs into a suddenly indulgent, reluctant boy who actually wants to participate anyway.

-His second part is reflective, humble (‘sorry!’) and the third part is full of joy about the conversion.
+His second movement is reflective, humble (‘sorry!’) and the third movement is filled with joy about conversion.
 In short, a resounding narrative.
 Chef Lahav Shani then effortlessly finds a story for the hero Strauss, greatly aided by a flexible string group that can fly, but can also disappear.
 Hear how they end in an incomparable softness at the end of the third part, the ‘companion of the hero’.
 Hear how they are transparent enough to make out the low shrill of the contrabassoon and how they sink in to let the E-flat clarinet shriek.

 Shani, together with the Rotterdam Philharmonic, shows that a crescendo from a soft low to a slightly louder volume can be many times more exciting than a crescendo from loud to very loud.
 Concertmaster Igor Gruppman, who is retiring this season, does what Gabetta couldn’t: play a terribly difficult solo part with great technique and feeling, especially at the end.